 - The incisors should not prevent or interfere with the lateral excursion or rostral-caudal movement of the mandible.

 - The incisors should not displace the mandible from a neutral position.

 - The incisor length should not prevent functional cheek teeth occlusion.

-- Incisor table angle should 3 to 8 degrees off the bars.
+- The incisor table angle should be 3 to 8 degrees off the bars.
 The incisors should be evaluated prior to placement of the speculum.
 Excessive length should be reduced to eliminate additional discomfort when opening the speculum.

 - When dental work is completed, the incisors should not be placing lateral pressure on the mandible.

 - The incisors should be in contact with as many viable teeth as possible.
 It is understood that incisors that have been excessively worn may be left out of occlusion following the reduction of the protuberant opposing incisor.
 However, in cases where the incisors are well aligned, the pressure should be distributed onto as many teeth as possible.